-how to make beautiful print presentation by gracej
+how to make beautiful print presentation

 Everything and everyone is going digital.
 There is no denying it.
 The speed, the outreach potential, and the relative low cost of the digital medium is absolutely unparalleled compared to print.
 However, there are certain aspects of print presentation that just can not be replicated with digital, not just yet anyways.
 Let me count the ways.
 A well-designed print presentation is physically pleasurable.
 The print piece may contain beautiful textures and smells that allows for sensual engagement with the presentation.
 A well-designed print presentation allows for easy portability, navigation, marking, and book marking.
 Those ease-of-use qualities when translated to the digital realm still don’t have the fluidity of movement afforded by its print counterpart.
 Now that I have listed a few advantages of print over digital, here are a few tips I have gathered over the years to make successful print presentations.

 1. When you are designing for print, make sure you are designing for print.
 This is the single biggest mistake I have seen people make time after time again that really ruins the quality of their print presentation.
 How many times have I seen people make presentations that attempts to fulfill projector needs as well as print needs, and in the end make monstrous amalgamates that have either too many bullet points when projected, or screaming texts when printed?
 Realize that when you are designing for print, you are designing for a document to be read approximately within 18 inches away from your eyes.
 Thus the scale has to be appropriate for close reading.

 2. As is true for everything else in life, simplicity is the key to success, especially when applied to making captivating presentations.
 It’s often the subtle details that lend itself to cohesiveness, that ultimately wins people over with its unified vision.